larsjuhljensen/JensenLab/_pages/training_stringapp_new.md

 Cytoscape allows you to map attributes of the nodes and edges to visual properties such as node color and edge width.
 Here, we will map drug target family data from the [Pharos](https://pharos.nih.gov/idg/targets) database to the node color.
 This data is contained in the node attribute called **target family**.

 Select **Style** from the top menu in the left panel (it is between **Network** and **Select**).
-Click the **◀** button to the right of the property you want to change, in this case **Fill Color**, and change **Column** from name to family, the node column containing the data that you want to use.
+Click the **◀** button to the right of the property you want to change, in this case **Fill Color**, and change **Column** from name to family, which is the node column containing the data that you want to use.
 This action will remove the rainbow coloring of the nodes and present you with a list of all the different values of the attributes that exist in the network.

 _Which target families are present in the network?_